 Me and Ras Pierre would leave the Blems to form the Hot Nasties – and Al and Ronnie would go on to the Sturgeons or the Mild Chaps or Riot 303.
 Along the way, one of the songs we wrote, Invasion of the Tribbles, was to be covered by British chart-toppers the Palma Violets.
 Another one, Barney Rubble Is My Double, ended up covered by Nardwuar and the Evaporators.
 And Secret of Immortality was to be covered by Moe Berg of Pursuit of Happiness.
 Not bad.

 Anyway, because I’m going to taking a dirt nap any day now – or so says one of my sons, now the same age I was in that photo, up above – I’ve immortalized the Social Blemishes in Recipe For Hate and its sequels, New Dark Ages and the just-out Age of Unreason.
 Meanwhile, The Ballad of the Social Blemishes is a song about our departed-too-soon former manager, Tom Wolfe, and came out on Ugly Pop Records – the video, showing rare Blems footage, is here.

-Forty-five years: I can’t fucking believe I’m so old.
+Forty-six years: I can’t believe I’m so old.

 The only solution is to continue acting like I’m seventeen.

 Gabba gabba hey!